31 Dec 2019

 Some imported goods may have a negative effect on Japan industry, economy, and hygiene, or on public safety and morals.
 Such goods fall under "import restrictions" as provided by various domestic laws and regulations.
 Import permit or prior approval for these goods is required for inspection or other requisites.

-Restricted items include but not limited to certain agricultural and meat products, endangered species and products such as ivory, animal parts and fur whose international trade is banned by international treaty, and more than two months' supply of medicines and cosmetics for personal use.
+Restricted items include but are not limited to certain agricultural and meat products, endangered species and products such as ivory, animal parts and fur whose international trade is banned by international treaty, and more than two months' supply of medicines for personal use and more than 24 items of cosmetics.

 Customs Tariff and Taxes

-Japan tariff is on average one of the lowest in the world, approximately 2%.
-Most machinery imports are duty free.
-Japan is a signatory to the WTO Information Technology Agreement which has agreed to eliminate tariffs on information technology products.
+Japan is a signatory to the WTO Information Technology Agreement which has agreed to eliminate tariffs on most of the information technology products.

-In addition to customs duties, a 5% consumption tax is levied on a wide range of goods and services.
+In addition to customs duties, a consumption tax of 10% is levied on a wide range of goods and services.
 Additional taxes are levied on imported liquors and tobacco products.

-Though tariffs are generally low, Japan has barriers that impede imports of alien products in the country, viz. technical standards unique to Japan, requirement of prior experience, regulations favouring local produced products, formal and informal cartels, and cultural and personal relationships, etc.
+Though tariffs are generally low, Japan has barriers that impede imports of alien products in the country, viz. technical standards unique to Japan, requirement of prior experience, regulations favouring local produced products, formal and informal cartels, etc.

 Customs Requirements and Documents